LeonardoESousa/LeoX/Tutorial/Tutorial.md

 ```

 The first column **Group** lists the conformations found so far.
 The column **Energy(eV)** gives the average energy of the geometries classified in that conformation.
-The columns **DeltaE(eV)** shows the energy difference with respect to the lowest energy conformation found so far.
+The column **DeltaE(eV)** shows the energy difference with respect to the lowest energy conformation found so far.

-The next column **Prob@300K(%)** gives the Boltzmann population at 300K for each conformation.
+The next column, **Prob@300K(%)**, gives the Boltzmann population at 300K for each conformation.
 The next 3 columns, **Rot1**,**Rot2** and **Rot3** give the average values of the rotational constants.
-Similarly, **Std1**, **Std2** and **Std3** give the corresponding standard deviation.
+Similarly, **Std1**, **Std2** and **Std3** give the corresponding standard deviations.

-Finally, the column **Number** shows how many geometries were classified in that category and the colum **Last** shows the number of the last geometry classified as belonging to that conformation.
+Finally, the column **Number** shows how many geometries were classified in that category and the column **Last** shows the number of the last geometry classified as belonging to that conformation.

 At the end of the file, information about the round progression and temperature used can be found.

 ## Refining Results

-Once the conformational search is completed.
-A folder named **Conformers** will be generated.
+Once the conformational search is completed, a folder named **Conformers** will be generated.
 Inside it, a number of Gaussian input files will be present, one for each conformation identified.
 These are input files for optimization.
 At this point, you should select a more accurate level of theory, add it to each of the input files and run these optimizations.
 Once they are completed, make sure the geometries have converged and run the **lx** command again.
 Once more, select option **6**.
 Now, when asked "Classify only?", answer y.

 A new **conformation.lx** file will be generated, with parameters taken from the more accurate level of theory.
 In this procedure, conformations that were originally different may collapse to the same category as a result.
 Now, the procedure is completed.